 The ‘features’ page: Following the sun

 One click further, and you’ll find yourself on the ‘Features’ page.
 It’s a more elaborated version of the fold, which just provides a brief summary.
 The ‘Features’ is a long-scrolling page, on which the designers adopted the same style as on the homepage to maintain unity, but added extra details.
 It was important to them that the visuals and interactivity would guide the design.
 Notice the yellow circle – an element that appears at the top of the page and then reappears further down, creating a sense of flow and movement.
 However, the sun doesn’t set just yet, and the team had a tougher task to solve.
-“The Wix Code fold was a challenge, as we had to take a very technical feature, and make it visually appealing to the target audience: designers”, says Yifat Petraro, a designer from the team.
+“The Corvid by Wix fold was a challenge, as we had to take the very technical feature of code, and make it visually appealing to the target audience: designers”, says Yifat Petraro, a designer from the team.
 The solution was, again, to be found in one of the core principles of the project: playfulness.
-Since Wix Code enables the simple creation of exciting interactions, they inserted little games, that only the most curious of site visitors will discover.
+Since Corvid enables the simple creation of exciting interactions, they inserted little games, that only the most curious of site visitors will discover.
 Whip out your binoculars and explore for yourselves.

 Templates for designers: Breaking the boundaries of web design